Cycles and Intractability in a Large Class of Aggregation Rules: Introduction

 \section{Introduction}

-In their seminal paper, Bartholdi, Tovey, and Trick \cite{BTT} showed that the problem of determining the winner of a Kemeny election is NP hard (Hemaspaandra, Spakowski, and Vogel \cite{HSV} later showed completeness for $P^{NP}_{||}$).
-We introduce the $(j,k)$-Kemeny rule, a generalization wherein ballots are weak orders with $j$ indifference classes and the outcome is a weak order with $k$ indifference classes.
-Different values of $j$ and $k$ yield rules of interest in social choice theory as special cases, including approval voting, the mean rule (see \cite{DP} and \cite{DPZ}), and the Borda mean rule \cite{DPZ}; with an additional restriction one also obtains Borda and plurality voting.\footnote{The $(j,k)$-Kemeny rule discussed here is akin to, but not the same as, the median procedure of \cite{BM}; see further discussion in the proof of Proposition \ref{SocialChoiceApps}.
+In their seminal paper, \citet{BTT} showed that determining the optimal Kemeny ranking in an election is $\mathit{NP}$-hard; \citet{HSV} later showed completeness for $P^{\mathit{NP}}_{||}$.
+We introduce the $(j,k)$-Kemeny rule, a generalization wherein ballots are weak orders with $j$ indifference classes (``$j$-chotomous'' weak orders) and the outcome is a weak order with $k$ indifference classes.
+Different values of $j$ and $k$ yield rules of interest in social choice theory as special cases, including approval voting, the mean rule and Borda mean rule (see \citealp{DP}; \citealp{DPZ}; \citealp{BP}), the Borda count voting rule, and plurality voting.

-A planned sequel \cite{Z2016} will explain the relationship between these two general aggregation procedures and among various specific rules obtained from them as restrictions.}